BDIFluky/shroobada_beta/README.md

             .
 ```

-In the following sections we assume the existence of a user named Fluky which has been granted sudo privileges.
+In the following sections we assume the existence of a user named `Fluky` which has been granted sudo privileges acting as root, and a nologin service account named `Chimken` to run containers in rootless mode.

 > [!TIP]
 > [How to grant sudo privileges](./code_blocks.md#grant-sudo-privileges)